ab1567/AlynCoin-public/README.md

 Use `--dbpath <dir>` to specify a custom data directory or `--connect <ip>` to connect to an existing peer.

+### Permission denied when starting the node

+`alyncoind` stores its RocksDB files under `~/.alyncoin/blockchain_db` by default.
+The GUI launcher now creates this directory automatically if it is missing.
+Should directory creation fail, the startup log will report the problem so you can adjust permissions.

 `alyncoin-cli` can be used for command line transactions without running the interactive node.